EU preparing legal case against AstraZeneca over vaccine shortfalls - Politico

+United KingdomEU preparing legal case against AstraZeneca over vaccine shortfalls - Politico

-(Reuters) - The European Commission is preparing to launch legal proceedings against vaccine maker AstraZeneca, Politico reported here late Wednesday, citing five unnamed European Union diplomats.
+The European Commission is preparing to launch legal proceedings against vaccine maker AstraZeneca (AZN.L), Politico reported late Wednesday, citing five unnamed European Union diplomats.

 At a meeting of ambassadors on Wednesday, majority of the EU countries said they would support suing the company over complaints it failed to deliver pledged doses to the bloc, the report added.